Leadership Team

 More about Ian

-Ian Underwood is an award-winning researcher, innovator and entrepreneur.
-He is a Fellow of the Royal Academy of Engineering and the Royal Society of Edinburgh.
+Ian Underwood is an award-winning researcher, innovator, and entrepreneur – Fellow of the Royal Academy of Engineering, the Royal Society of Edinburgh, and the Society for Information Display.

 Kev Dhaliwal